ddoxey/dictd/README.md

 The objective of this module is to bring all of data in the Dict.org database to life in Python with a consistent data structure.
-This is somewhat of a challenge, given the considerable variation in the Dict.org free form human readable text.
+This is somewhat of a challenge, given that depends on parsing the free form human readable text from Dict.org.

+Currently this is known to do a good job of parsing 'wn', 'gcide', and the 'moby-thesaurus' definitions.

 # Usage